-- The risk of miscarriage goes down the further along a woman gets in her pregnancy, and the overall risk of miscarriage is under 2 percent in weeks 16 to 19 of a pregnancy.
+- The risk of miscarriage goes down the further along a woman gets in her pregnancy, and the overall risk of miscarriage is under two percent in weeks 16 to 19 of a pregnancy.
 (1)

 The risk of miscarriage changes based on many factors, including the mother’s age, pregnancy history, health conditions and method of conception.
 Most women go on to have healthy future pregnancies after a miscarriage.
 However, some women have more than one miscarriage.
 These are called recurrent miscarriages, and they have many causes.
 You may need to have some fertility testing or tissue testing done to find out why you have miscarried, in these cases.

 Regardless of the cause of miscarriage, you should seek immediate medical attention for any signs of miscarriage.
 Please know that you may experience some signs of miscarriage without one actually taking place.
 It’s important for a medical professional to confirm what happened.

 Your signs of miscarriage may vary by the stage of pregnancy you are in.